Learn

 #4 Transactional

-These searchers have completed their research and are looking to buy a product right away.
-Transactional search intent, thus, denotes a product page or a contact page where the searcher can buy or contact the relevant team.
+These searchers have completed their research and want to buy a product immediately.
+Thus, transactional search intent denotes a product page or a contact page where the searcher can buy or contact the relevant team.

 slack subscription google search result